 - Learning Outcomes

 Students will gain a greater understanding of musical works and the ways to examine them.
-This paper will enhance a student's ability to:
+Successful completion of this paper will enhance a student's ability to: